ericcornelissen/svgo-action/README.md

 _Note: This grants access to the `GITHUB_TOKEN` so the Action can make calls to GitHub's rest API_

+> :warning: This Action does not work for Pull Requests from forks.
+This is
+> because GitHub Actions do not have permission to alter forked repositories.

 ### Configure the Action

 There are a couple of ways for you to configure the Action.
 You can configure it